 Please click below to be taken to some helpful Phonics resources on the web:

 Writing is promoted as a thinking tool, not just as a medium for sharing information.
-Children are encouraged to write at length across a range of subjects, not just in their English lessons.
+Children are encouraged to write at length across a range of subjects.
 Children will write for a purpose within their English sessions and all the children will have the opportunity to have their writing 'published' in some way, for example in a class book, a competition, on a display or with parents invited to have a look.
 Children write using a cursive script, which supports the fluency of their writing.
 They begin to learn this script in Early Years.

 If you would like to know more about how we teach writing in school, please click on the link below.